-I’m an avid field recordist, sound designer, musician, hardware FX modifier, and circuit bender.
+I’m afield recordist, sound designer, musician, hardware modifier, and circuit bender.

 I try my best to record all types of sounds .. familiar, strange and experimental.
 I often use multiple microphones and mic techniques to get an alternative and unique audio perspective to my recordings.

 I release sound libraries as often as I can.
 I work with several media companies and provide sound effects, field recordings for film, video games, and music.